 We have turned up some of the spam controls.
 Please notify us in IRC if you are having problems registering, creating tickets, or editing wiki.

-As we are always trying to update and expand the features of FlexGet, please refer to UpgradeActions for relevant information before upgrading your installation.
+As we are always trying to update and expand the features of FlexGet, please refer to UpgradeActions for relevant information and configuration changes before upgrading your installation.